proman21/FollyEngine/backend/README.md

 ## Backend Setup

-Make sure you have Python 3.7 and pipenv installed on your machine.
+Make sure you have Python 3.6 and pipenv installed on your machine.

-Install the python packages for the Django.
+Install the python packages for Django and the backend.

 ```sh
 $ pipenv install